Gold futures fall on low demand | Headlines

 - India

-On the Multi Commodity Exchange, gold contracts for February delivery traded lower by Rs 406 or 0.74 per cent at Rs 54,268 per 10 grams in a business turnover of 15,223 lots.
+On the Multi Commodity Exchange, gold contracts for February delivery traded lower by Rs 46 or 0.09 percent at Rs 54,061 per 10 gram in a business turnover of 14,974 lots.

 Analysts attributed the fall in gold prices to the trimming of positions by participants.